Superfortress RB-29A 44-61999 ‘Over-Exposed!’ (the ‘Bleaklow Bomber’)

 The crash site on Google Maps

-View on Bing maps using Ordnance Survey mapping
+View on Bing maps using Ordnance Survey mapping.
+Can’t be viewed on a phone, unfortunately.

 Approximate post code for the lay-by is S33 0AB

 My preference would be to visit the crash site from the trig point at Higher Shelf Stones but the directions provided below are for the quickest routes to the site.
-It is about 45 – 60 minutes walk to the crash site from the lay-by (car parking) at the summit of Snake Pass.
+It is about 45 – 60 minutes walk to the crash site from the lay-by (car parking and bus stops) at the summit of Snake Pass.

 Warnings and disclaimer

-If you are planning on visiting the site, the usual warnings about having the right kit and plenty of Kendal mint cake apply; map and compass and the ability to use them, waterproofs, good boots and so on.
+If you are planning to visit the crash site, the usual warnings about having the right kit and plenty of Kendal mint cake apply; map and compass and the ability to use them, waterproofs, good boots and so on.
 Low cloud makes for an atmospheric visit but it also increases the chances of getting lost.
 On Bleaklow that’s at best an inconvenient and frustrating experience and at worst a call out for Mountain Rescue.
-At the risk of sounding paternalistic, I’d advise those dressed for the pub and using a GPS app on their phone against it.
+At the risk of sounding paternalistic, I’d advise those dressed for the pub and without map and compass against it.
 It is nearly always wet and boggy.
 One of the biggest risks is in walking along the paved sections when they are iced up.
-The details below are accurate as of January 2016 but do not constitute professional guidance, so of course you use them at your own risk.
+The details below do not constitute professional guidance, so of course you use them at your own risk.
+You might not get a connection up there, so please copy these notes if you intend to use them.
+Please see the note at the bottom of this page about the signposts along the route.

 The PW crosses the old Roman road at Doctor’s Gate and soon the first of the paved sections starts.